shermiin/Concurrent-and-parallel-project/README.md

 # About this Repository #

-The `11mopp` directory contains four sub directories resembling seqeuntial solutions of the four marathon tasks.
+The `11mopp` directory contains four sub directories resembling sequential solutions of the four marathon tasks.
-Everything is build via Makefiles.
-There is a global Makefile in `11mopp` and task specific ones in their respective sub directories.
+Everything is built via Makefiles.
+There is a global Makefile in `11mopp` and task-specific ones in their respective sub directories.
 The global Makefile is invoked in `build.sh` which gets called during the Docker image creation (see `Dockerfile`).

 In `cds-tool` you'll find the source code of the program that 1) creates the server inside of the running Docker container and invokes your programs and 2) queries this server and starts the docker container if necessary.